 Complete Monster: Yazan Gable and Bask Om, neither of whom ever displays a single good trait, and who both take great delight in causing as many casualties as possible.
 Yazan participates in a Colony Drop that he knows won't work, solely to draw out AEUG pilots to kill; he admits he joined the army because it allows him to kill people legitimately, and over the course of the show racks up a truly impressive kill count.
 Bask, in the meantime, brutalises the colonials, arranges two enormous colony gassings, and incites the outrage of everyone, hero and villain alike.
 Characterised as a feral predator and a rabid General Ripper respectively, Yazan and Bask make everybody else, from Jerid Messa to Paptimus Scirocco look good in comparison.

 Creepy Awesome: Paptimus Scirocco.
-He's a sexual predator and mind rapist, and yet despite that—or because of it—he's one of the most effective, well-liked villains in the franchise.
+He's a practitioner of Mind Rape, and yet despite that—or because of it—he's one of the most effective, well-liked villains in the franchise.

 Ensemble Darkhorse: Apolly, to an extent.
 He had by far the most character of the minor cast and he almost made it to the end despite being a Mook Rick Dias pilot, only dying because he was protecting Fa.
 Almost everyone who watched the show likes him, but it really didn't come apparent until him and the other minor Z Gundam pilots were removed in the Super Robot Wars games to make room for the Gundam ZZ pilots.
 Thankfully, he and Roberto help represent Zeta Gundam in SRW Z and SRW 64 as well.